 United States

-In the United States Peerpoint attorneys are employed by Allen & Overy on an ‘at will’ basis while on assignment.
+In the United States Peerpoint attorneys are employed by A&O Shearman on an ‘at will’ basis while on assignment.
 You will be paid either an hourly or a day rate, less applicable taxes and deductions.

-For the duration of an assignment, all Peerpoint attorneys are covered by Allen & Overy’s professional indemnity insurance policy.
+For the duration of an assignment, all Peerpoint attorneys are covered by A&O Shearman’s professional indemnity insurance policy.
 You may also be eligible for additional benefits including:

 - Healthcare: voluntary participation in our healthcare plan.